 Fiscal Year 2018 Online Information Session

-A recording of a previous session and the presentation slides are available below:
+A recording of the online information session and the presentation slides are available below:

 Fiscal Year 2018 In-Person Information Sessions

 In-person information sessions were held in Mesa, Surprise, Tucson, Phoenix, and Flagstaff in January 2017.
 In addition to the in-person information sessions, online information sessions were offered covering the same content.

 Additional sessions may be added.
 Check back to this section for dates and times.

 |Closed||Mesa: Mesa Arts Center

 January 17, 2017

 |Surprise: Arts HQ, West Valley Arts Council